-The Memory Foam Heritage
+The Original Manufacturer of Memory Foam

 TEMPUR-Pedic is the original manufacturer of mattresses made of visco-elastic foam (more widely known as memory foam).
 This pressure-relieving material was first developed in the 1960s for the National Aeronautics and Space Administration (NASA) to cushion astronauts at launch.
 Twenty years later it was released for commercial development.
 Fagerdala World Foam (now TEMPUR-Pedic) did this and introduced the first mattress made with “Swedish Tempur Material” in 1991.
 This became popular and was soon followed by other brands of memory foam mattresses.